There’s a thousand ways to cook a turkey.

 Our turkeys at the Co-op are all local, free-range, and humanely raised on pasture, and that difference truly comes through in their flavor.
-They don't have any off the nasty, unnecessary additives found in mainstream turkeys.
+They don’t have any of the unnecessary additives found in mainstream turkeys.

-Here's the ingredient list off one of those conventional brand turkeys:
+Here’s the ingredient list off a conventional brand turkeys:

 “Ingredients: Turkey, contains up to 8% of a solution of water, contains 2% or less of salt, natural flavors, modified food starch, sodium phosphate to enhance tenderness and juiciness.”

-That "up to 8% solution of water" means they've simply pumped the bird full of water, and up to 8% of what you're paying for is water.
+That “up to 8% solution of water” means they’ve pumped the bird full of water, and up to 8% of what you’re paying for is water.
 Not to mention the additive of natural flavors and sodium phosphate.
-Why are those in that turkey?
-They tell you right there – they need to add chemicals to "enhance tenderness and juiciness" because it must not taste very good or have very good texture, so they have to fake it.

 Now here’s the ingredient list on our local Ferndale turkeys:

-Full-stop.
-Now that's my kind of ingredient list.
-And if you start with a quality bird, you won't need to do much to it!
+If you start with a quality bird, you won’t need to do much to it.
 Ours are naturally flavorful, naturally tender, and naturally juicy.

 Here at your co-op our turkey choices are frozen local organic turkeys from Larry Schultz, and fresh or frozen local turkeys from Ferndale Market (meet them and their farm in our blog post here).